LiskArchive/lips/proposals/lip-Introduce_cross_chain_messages.md

     }
 }
 ```
-*   `paidFee`: fee paid by the relayer for the cross-chain update transaction,
+*   `paidFee`: fee paid by the relayer for the cross-chain update transaction.
 *   `relayerAddress`: address of the relayer posting the cross-chain update transaction.
 This property must be 20 bytes long.
 *   `partnerChainInboxSize`: size of the partner chain inbox.